sebihanu/employee-info-luis-model/README.md

 ## Business requirements:

-#### Story 1: As a employee I need to find employee information about me or my collegues.
+#### Story 1: As an employee I need to find employee information about me or my collegues.
 > What is *John*'s **phone number**?

 >	Can you help me with *George*'s **contract number**?

 >	My **phone number**

-#### Story 2: As a employee I need to find which collegues match with a specific employee information value.
+#### Story 2: As an employee I need to find which collegues match with a specific employee information value.
 > Who has the **phone number** *+40726372172*?

 > Which collegue has *ABC351263* **contract number**?

-**Employee information** are: *phone, email, department, contract number, contract start date, dismissal days, position*
+Possible **employee information** are: *phone, email, department, contract number, contract start date, dismissal days, position*

 ## Implementation:
 - you can find LUIS model in **LuisModel** folder